We Want Blood!

 We Want Blood! is a studio album by the Dutch band Peter Pan Speedrock.
 It was released on September 18, 2010.

 Profits from the album are being donated to a charity that fights AIDS.

 The band's previous album was released in 2007.

-The band had performances of the album booked in 2011 in Germany, Austria, Switzerland, France, Spain, Italy, Finland, Japan and China.
+The band had performances of the album booked in 2011 in Germany, Austria, Switzerland, France, Spain, Italy, Finland, Japan, and China.

-The trio released a video of the sixth song on the Album, "Crank Up The Everything", which, according to Music From NL spent notable time on Dutch hit list.
+The trio released a video of the sixth song on the album, "Crank Up The Everything", which, according to Music From NL spent notable time on the Dutch hit list.